Faerbit/MultiGPG/Readme.md

 ##Licence

-This is beerware, see LICENCE for details
+This is beerware, see LICENCE for details.